YearimK/Final-Assignment/README.md

 1. The organization admin:  A team of curators, developers, publishers, marketing specialists and coordinators and UX/UI designers.

-    As an admin, our team wants to offer a platform where artists, designers, curators and collectors can connect so that it makes selling and buying artworks and products easier and manage collaborations for them.
+    As an admin, our team wants to offer a platform where artists, designers, curators and collectors can connect so that the process of selling, buying and collaborating can be easier.

 2. Designers/Artists